GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

 ---

 I am an evolutionary biologist that studies viruses as complex adaptive systems.
-The focus of my research is the genetic and ecological implications in viral evolution.<br/>
+The focus of my research is the genetic and ecological implications of viral evolution.<br/>
 <br/>
 Currently I am a predoctoral researcher mentored by Professor [Santiago F. Elena](https://sfelenalab.csic.es/sfelena/).<br/>
 <br/>